Vital-Volkov/Stereoscopic-3D-system-for-Unity-2019-/README.md

    `Mouse` Look around
    `Esc` exit

-When launch, Monitor's Pixels Per Inch(PPI) will be autodetected and precision Screen width will be calculated, as result - settings will be in real millimeters so you don't need to set `PPI` or `Pixel Pitch` manually, set it only if `PPI` incorrect.
+When launch, Monitor's Pixels Per Inch(PPI) will be autodetected and precision screen width will be calculated, as result - settings will be in real millimeters so you don't need to set `PPI` or `Pixel Pitch` manually, set it only if `PPI` incorrect.
 Set `User IPD` to your own interpupillary distance(IPD) for a realistic view with infinity S3D depth.
 Or set `User IPD` lower than your own IPD for close distance max depth(aquarium back wall effect).